SONIC BASEBALL CARDS

 In addition to immediate crowd reactions, some cards even featured short interview snippets with the players themselves.
 Star Cardinals pitcher Adam Wainwright humored fans with a recording discussing his shift to becoming a “crafty veteran” later in his career.
 Bobby Witt Jr. shared his excitement after recording his first Major League hit for the Royals.
 With such evocative soundscapes captured, sonic baseball cards brought new life and context to the statistical entries fans had grown accustomed to.

-Read also: OLD BASEBALL CARDS PRICE
+Read also: TOPPS TRADED BASEBALL CARDS

 On the surface, sonic baseball cards utilize the same visual baseball card design collectors are familiar with – featuring photographs, team logos, stats and bios.
 But tucked within the paper stock is a blue tooth-enabled computer chip paired with a small rechargeable battery.
 With the press of a button, stunning soundscapes play for around 30 seconds before needing to be reactivated.
 For added protection, the modules are thoroughly encapsulated to withstand handling and remain fully functional for years.